sonictruth/deepspeech_spanish/README.md

 ## Deepspeech Spanish Trainer
-### This is a collection of scripts to train spanish model for Mozzila Deepspeech using a Nvidia GPU Docker container.
+This is a collection of scripts to train spanish model for Mozilla Deepspeech using a Nvidia GPU Docker container.

 1. Run `./build_docker.sh`
 2. Replace `/mnt/hdd` with `/your/work/folder` in `./run_docker.sh` with your own work folder